ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 The first field of information in the list above is the file type.
 A file is represented by a hyphen, `-`, and a directory is represented by the letter `d`.
 The rest of it shows the permission groups: owner, group, and others.

+Unix uses three permission groups to manage access rights for files and directories.
+Each group of three letters represents a permission set comprising read (`r`), write (`w`), and execute (`x`) permissions.
+The initial three letters in the permission set indicate the permissions granted to the file or directory owner.
+The second set determine the access rights granted to users who belong to the group associated with the file or directory.
+The last set represents the permissions for others or everyone else.

-Unix offers three permission groups.
-The first three letters shows the permissions used by the assigned owner of the file or directory.
-Each group is called a permission set, and consists of read, write, and execute permissions, represented by `r`, `w`, and `x`, respectively.
-A dash symbol in place of a character in a permission set indicated that particular permission is denied.
-Linux assigns initial permissions automatically when a new file or directory is created.
+If a dash symbol appears in place of a character within a permission set, it signifies that the specific permission is denied.
+When creating a new file or directory, Linux automatically assigns initial permissions based on predefined rules.

 Every file is owned by a specific user (or UID) and a specific group (or GID).
 To change the user or group of a file, we can use `chown` command.